 Sometimes a buy-and-hold investor who may qualify for permanent financing will need access to the financing right away, like when they’re competing with all-cash buyers at real estate auctions.
 In these cases, long-term investors rely on hard money loans for a quick approval process and a fast funding time.

-Take a look at the typical costs, terms, and qualifications of a hard money loan and a traditional mortgage in the table below.
-Afterward, read on for an in-depth explanation of the five main differences.
+To help, let’s take a look at the typical costs, terms, and qualifications of a hard money loan vs. a traditional mortgage in the table below.

 |Maximum Loan Amount||Up to 90% of LTV|